reverentgeek/okta.github.io/_source/_posts/2019-08-14-javafx-tutorial-oauth2-oidc.md

 ---
 layout: blog_post
-title: "How to Build a JavaFX Desktop App with OIDC Authentication"
+title: "Tutorial: How to Build a JavaFX Desktop App with OIDC Authentication"
 author: moksamedia
 description: "This tutorial shows you how to add OAuth 2.0 authorization and OIDC authentication in a JavaFX desktop app."
 tags: [java, javafx, oauth2, tutorial]